The Way Program

 Adolescent catechesis is like an apprenticeship into the Christian community – and apprenticeship requires opportunities, experiences, and strategies that foster both knowledge and skills.
 Through The Way, we integrate an intentional catechetical dimension; e.g., youth gatherings on Sunday evenings, prayer experiences, annual retreats, and on-going service projects, while also providing specific catechetical opportunities that utilize methodology appropriate and effective with young people.

 The Way is a youth faith formation program open to teens in grades 9th-12th who are looking for community and also for those seeking the sacrament of Confirmation.
 At STMM we confirm in Spring of 10th grade.
 The Way meets every Sunday from 7:15pm-8:30pm.
-Youth Mass will be held on Sundays at 6pm in the church if the COVID guidelines for the state of NC allow.
+Youth Mass will be held on Sundays at 6pm in the church.
 The Way topics—broken open by adult CORE team leaders—use different forms of media and instruction to teach teens the importance of their Catholic faith during their often times tumultuous high school years.
 The program schedule rotates through catechetical topics, service projects, social nights, and social justice issues.
 For the beginning of the year, all of this will be taught only in a small group environment.

-It doesn't take a village to run our programs, it takes an army, and with COVID we will now need a battalion!
+It doesn't take a village to run our programs, it takes an army!
 We humbly ask for you to consider volunteering in some capacity.
 We need you.
 There are many opportunities to assist with youth mass, small group leaders at The Way, service projects, and more!
-If you can volunteer please email Liz Sams at firstname.lastname@example.org.
+If you can volunteer please email Niki Bordelon at email@example.com.

 The program is entitled 'The Way' because Christ tells us in the Gospel of John, 14:6, “I am the way, the truth, the life.
 No one shall come to my father except through me."